terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

     """
     if root == message.root:
         # an attestation for a given root always counts for that root regardless if full or empty
+        # as long as the attestation happened after the requested slot.
         return slot <= message.slot
     message_block = store.blocks[message.root]
     if slot > message_block.slot: